nus-cs2103-AY1617S2/addressbook-level4/docs/AboutUs.md

 * Code written: [[functional code](../collated/main/A0139926R.md)][[test code](../collated/test/A0139926R.md)]  <br>
 * Other major contributions:
            * Did the initial refactoring from AddressBook to TaskManager in main <br>
-           * Did refractoring from Person to Task in main
+           * Did refractoring from Person to Task in main <br>
+           * Wrote a method for checking overdue task in TaskCard <br>

 -----